 Our admissions policy is grounded in our desire to provide quality education to all the students we admit.
-Leipzig International School is committed to being a diverse institution, including students of any ethnicity, mother tongue and socio economic background when they can thrive and profit from an education at the school.
+Leipzig International School is committed to being a diverse institution, including students of any ethnicity, mother tongue and socio-economic background when they can thrive and profit from an education at the school.

 Leipzig International School provides reductions in fees to families who demonstrate that they cannot otherwise afford the regular school fees.
 Financial aid is available for at least 25% of spaces.

 Applications for reduced fees are reassessed annually.
+To gain further information on the topic of school fees, please look here.

 Learning Disabilities & Academic Support